 1. Why is steel better than stone?

 The thermal conductivity coefficient for steel is many times higher than for popular baking stones, which is most important for home ovens that do not reach such high temperatures as in professional pizza ovens.
-This allows you to achieve a much more well-done pizza bottom than when baking on a stone.
+This allows you to achieve well-done pizza bottom than when baking on a stone.
 For more detailed information, please follow this link.